 Subsection (c)(4) addresses the persistent question whether a person employed by the District of Columbia and admitted in another jurisdiction may perform the services of a lawyer for the District government without being admitted to the D.C.
 Bar.
-The requirement that the person be "authorized to practice law and in good standing in another state or territory" includes attorneys licensed to practice law generally in another state or territory in accordance with that state or territory's rules.
-It is not intended to include persons authorized to practice in another state or territory only in limited circumstances under the jurisdiction's rules, such as law students or those permitted to provide legal services under other forms of limited practice.
+The requirement that the person be "authorized to practice law and in good standing in another state or territory" includes attorneys licensed to practice law generally in another state or territory in accordance with that state or territory only in limited circumstances under the jurisdiction's rules, such as law students or those permitted to provide legal services under other forms of limited practice.
 The subsection gives the person 360 days to be admitted, which is ample time if application is made promptly.
 Like the exception for lawyers employed by the United States, the subsection also requires that the person be authorized by her or his agency to perform such services.